 Vision training has proved to have such an impact on goalies that coaches have started adding vision training into their off-season training as well.
-Goalies are the eyes of the team, and without them there would be no game.
+Goalies are the eyes of the team, and without them, there would be no game.

 Strength and conditioning coach Maria Mountain specializes in off-ice goalie training.
-She emphasizes the importance of not only having good hand-eye coordination as a goalie, but the ability to recognize and respond to patterns.
+She emphasizes the importance of not only having good hand-eye coordination as a goalie but the ability to recognize and respond to patterns.

-One exercise Mountain shares to improve pattern recognition is called “Juggling to Knee Down.”
+One eye exercise Mountain shares to improve pattern recognition is called “Juggling to Knee Down.”
 This exercise consists of juggling two tennis balls with one hand, as you lower yourself onto one knee, stand up, and then back down onto the other knee.
 This is repeated for five minutes (more than five minutes is not recommended).
 If you’re interested in having a visual, check out her video.

 This is by no means an easy feat.
-Juggling is hard enough with two hands, let alone one, and then to add the knee drop?
+Juggling is hard enough with two hands, let alone one, and then add the knee drop?
 You’ll need a lot of patience for this one.
 Notice in the video how Mountain’s head stays relatively leveled as her eyes follow the ball.
-In doing this, she is letting her eyes get a work out, as well as her body.
+In doing this, she is letting her eyes get a workout, as well as her body.
 Her eyes (not her head) work on tracking the ball.

 Vision Nutrition for Athletes

 As much as vision training plays an important role in goalie training, diet also plays a huge role in eye health.
-Vitamin A is known as a super nutrient for eyes.
+Vitamin A is known as a super nutrient for your eyes.
 It is essential to your eye health and can be found in some very common foods like carrots, spinach, cantaloupe, and sweet potatoes!
 Who knew keeping your eyes healthy could be so deliciously rewarding?

 Whether you’re a professional goalie or just starting out playing in your homemade ice rink, it’s always a good idea to start getting the most out of your eyes.
 Eyes are complex and need quite a bit of encouragement if they’re to perform to the best of their abilities.

-Goalies eyes don’t work for them, they work together with their eyes.
+Goalies’ eyes don’t work for them, they work together with their eyes.
 Taking care of their eyes and training them is just as important as hitting the gym and running drills on the ice.
 Eye health plays an important role both on and off the ice; reward them for their hard work by eating right and strengthening them.